Event description

 Step into a world of six acclaimed private gardens each a living canvas of colour, design and inspiration from lush natives to sculpted landscapes.
 Each garden tells a story and provides a visual image of wonderful creations.

 One garden, allegedly with the best vista, has not been opened to the public before.
-One garden has previously featured in the House and Garden magazine.
-The tour (self-guided) will begin with lunch and an opportunity to buy potted plants in the tranquil St Alban's church garden, 11 Ngaio St Eastbourne, Lower Hutt, Wellington.
-The tour will end with hors d'oeuvre, wine and live music in the last garden.
+Another garden has previously featured in the House and Garden magazine.
+This is more than an impressive garden tour and is in support of earthquake strengthening of St Alban's church and hall to create a safe community hub.

 This is a chance not just to visit amazing gardens but support the earthquake strengthening of St Alban's historic church and hall for a rejuvenated community hub.